TheDarkPioneer7/PAQOL/README.md

 All mods are the property of their respective authors.

-Enjoy your adventure in PAQOL!
+Enjoy your adventure with PAQOL!